Table of Contents

 A high-protein diet is one of the most effective strategies to counteract the effects of sarcopenia.
 Protein is essential for muscle repair and growth; it provides the necessary amino acids that serve as building blocks for muscle fibers.

 For us older dudes, higher protein intake is crucial as it helps offset the reduced muscle protein synthesis efficiency accompanying aging.
-Clinical studies suggest that older adults need more protein than younger individuals to maintain muscle mass, recommending protein intakes in the range of 1.2 to 2.0 grams per kilogram of body weight per day.
+Clinical studies suggest that older adults need more protein than younger individuals to maintain lean muscle mass, recommending protein intakes in the range of 1.2 to 2.0 grams per kilogram of body weight per day.

 Furthermore, if you're older and you're thinking, "I get the RDA of protein every day, so I'm all set," think again.
 Studies show that older adults consuming the RDA of 0.8 g per kg body weight per day will lose muscle mass.
 A minimum of 1.6 g per kg per day is the latest recommendation.